angelayuxh/ece1724-rusty-benchmarks/README.md

 Across the benchmarks, we find consistently worse scaling in Rust with respective speedups of 0.7x, 2.1x, 27.0x, and 25.4x, for word count, inverted index, nearest neighbours, and convex hull whereas in C++ we obtained 16.2x, 22.5x, 30.5x, and 44.8x.
 Word count was the only benchmark where the sequential algorithm outperformed the parallel version.
 The sequential version even outperformed its C++ equivalent by nearly 2.6x.
 We suspect that this is because the native Rust function, `split_ascii_whitespace`, is very efficient, outperforming the C++ approach using `strtok` with a while loop.

 On average, Rust sequential implementation is 24% faster than C++.
 Parallel text processing benchmarks are 11x slower than C++, and nearest neighbors are 19% faster than C++.
 When we find C++ scaling better than Rust on another problem this could be due to any combination of a strong sequential Rust implementation (as we saw with word count), a poor parallel Rust implementation, a poor C++ sequential implementation, or a strong C++ parallel implementation.
 Unlike the other 3 problems, the nearest neighbours algorithms don’t have separate sequential and parallel implementations.
 The sequential results are obtained by running the parallel algorithm on a single core.
 This can make comparisons easier as there are fewer variables.
-Focusing just on nearest neighbours, the results we find are still well aligned with the original RPB paper [O], which show Rust outperforming C++ in sequentially, but having worse speedup.
+Focusing just on nearest neighbours, the results we find are still well aligned with the original RPB paper [17], which show Rust outperforming C++ in sequentially, but having worse speedup.
 This suggests that although Rayon is very easy to use, it probably has some room for optimization.

 ## 8. Lessons Learned and Concluding Remarks

 Although a staple of introductory computer science classes, linked lists rarely see use in practice.
-In fact, the Rust documentation [T] generally recommends against it saying:
+In fact, the Rust documentation [23] generally recommends against it saying:

 > NOTE: It is almost always better to use Vec or VecDeque because array-based containers are generally faster, more memory efficient, and make better use of CPU cache